cscosu/bootcamp-resources/web/web1-NOTES.md

 ** ... back to reading off the slides until you get to ethics **

+### About CSC Bootcamp

+- Some topics will (eventually) have a 'Part 2', Web Exploitation is one of them

 ### Ethics
 - Add that if you work for a defense contractor, you won't be disclosing or getting permission of the vendor, LOL